Ryan O'Rourke: New York Mets

 On November 15, 2018, O’Rourke signed a minor league deal with the New York Mets and was invited to spring training.
 O’Rourke has his contract selected to the major leagues on May 1, 2019.
 On June 26, he was designated for assignment.

 Minnesota Twins (second stint)

-On August 9, 2019, O’Rourke signed a minor league deal with the Minnesota Twins.
-He became a free agent following the 2019 season.
-On June 8, 2020, O’Rourke officially announced his retirement on Twitter.
+On August 9, 2019, O'Rourke signed a minor league contract with the Minnesota Twins organization.
+In 7 appearances for the Triple–A Rochester Red Wings, he compiled a 2–1 record and 4.50 ERA with 14 strikeouts over 12 innings pitched.
+O'Rourke elected free agency following the season on November 4.

+On June 8, 2020, O’Rourke officially announced his retirement from professional baseball on Twitter.

 International career

 In 2019, O'Rourke became a citizen of Ireland via his grandparents.
 In July 2019, he pitched for the Irish national baseball team during the qualifiers for the 2019 European Baseball Championship.

 Coaching career

 On February 20, 2020, O'Rourke retired and joined the coaching staff of Holy Cross as a volunteer assistant.